rjsf-team/react-jsonschema-form/packages/docs/docs/contributing.md

 Then, make a PR to main.
 Merge the PR into main -- make sure you use "merge commit", not squash and merge, so that the original commit where the tag was based on is still present in the main branch.

-Then, create a release in the Github "Releases" tab, select the new tag that you have added, and add a description of the changes in the new release.
+Then, create a release in the GitHub "Releases" tab, select the new tag that you have added, and add a description of the changes in the new release.
 You can copy the latest changelog entry in `CHANGELOG.md` to make the release notes, and update as necessary.